Cloud Computing

 Setting Up WordPress

-Ok, you should still be in the /var/www/html folder.
+So, now you should still be in the /var/www/html folder.

-Remove the couple files by typing:
+Remove a couple of files by typing:

 rm info.php index.nginx-debian.html